 I’ve always been curious to see the variety of ways people of different backgrounds have to approach the divine, and in this Sicily is a real treasure trove of idiosyncrasies and an alluring combination of eccentricity and outlandishness which, admittedly, it’s one of the main reasons it is so attractive to Italians and foreigners alike (alongside its cuisine, of course).

-Strolling about Agrigento’s city center is a great way to whirl back and forth in time.
+Strolling about Agrigento’s city centre is a great way to whirl back and forth in time.